RandomSearch18/a-level-project/docs/readme.md

 When integrating the Python routing engine into the frontend in Sprint 2, I encountered issues with calling Python constructors when PyScript was run in a web worker.
 This led to me being forced to run PyScript in the main browser thread, which means the UI can't respond or update while Python code is executing.
 (See [More issues with PyScript workers](#more-issues-with-pyscript-workers) for details.)

 Python code execution takes a few seconds on page load (when PyScript is being set up), and another 1-10 seconds when calculating the route (depending on the length of the route).
-During this time, the entire UI is frozen, which makes the app feel janky and causes a bad user experience.
+During this time, the entire UI is frozen, which makes the app feel unresponsive and causes a bad user experience.
 In addition, it prevents me from showing a progress bar, or animated loading spinner, while the route is being calculated.

 I partially addressed this problem in Sprint 2, section [Adding the loading state to the UI](#adding-the-loading-state-to-the-ui), which added a non-animated loading "spinner" that was shown during route calculation.
 However, my stakeholders desire a better solution, as mentioned in Ili's final feedback, where he said that having a proper loading state would inspire confidence in the app.